 The EAP is a professional, confidential, free, short-term counseling and referral service that is available to all employees and their dependents.

-The Rockefeller University Fitness Center is a free gym provided to all individuals who have official affiliations with the University.
+The Rockefeller University Fitness Center is a free gym for use only by faculty, students, and staff of The Rockefeller University and Howard Hughes Medical Institute; Aaron Diamond AIDS Research Center joint appointments; and MD-PhD students who are actively performing their PhD work in a Rockefeller laboratory (“Authorized Users”).
 From free weights to cardio equipment, the gym contains several options to fit everyone's fitness needs.
 Locker rooms provide showers and in-transit storage.

 The University has acquired a variety of discounts through various tri-state establishments.